 Derivatives Derivatives included in AFG's Balance Sheet are recorded at fair value.
 Changes in fair value of derivatives are included in earnings unless the derivatives are designated and qualify as highly effective cash flow hedges.
-Derivatives that do not qualify for hedge accounting under GAAP consist primarily of components of certain fixed maturity securities (primarily interest-only and principal only MBS).

 To qualify for hedge accounting, at the inception of a derivative contract, AFG formally documents the relationship between the terms of the hedge and the hedged items and its risk management objective.
 This documentation includes defining how hedge effectiveness is evaluated at the inception date and over the life of the derivative.